fuseio/fuse-network/nethermind/OE_Migration.md

 **This backup is to revert to OpenEthereum in case of migration failure.**

-> In this guide, we will assume the containers are named fusenet, netstats, fuseapp (if you are running a validator node).
+> In this guide, we will assume the containers are named fusenet, netstats, fuseapp (Validator Nodes Only).

 1. **Navigate to the [health](https://health.fuse.io/)** dashboard and verify that the node is healthy.
 2. **Check the logs** to verify the node's health: